 - Avoid using indentation to show geographic hierarchy.

-The Government Statistical Service (GSS) provides further detailed guidance on releasing statistics in spreadsheets.
+The Government Analysis Function provides further detailed guidance on releasing statistics in spreadsheets.

 Read more on best practice on dataset accessibility.